 Compensatory Time

-Compensation for hours worked between 37.5 hours and 40 hours in standard work week.
+Compensation for the hours worked between 37.5 and 40 hours in a standard work week.

 Non-Exempt (Biweekly Pay) | Exempt (Monthly Pay) |